 Try the social media wall solution that Ferrari uses.

 With a social network’s proprietary social feed widget, you’re usually stuck with very few design options, if at all.
-But a professional social feed can be customised extensively to fit various use cases, brand colours, display options, etc.
+But a professional social feed can be customized extensively to fit various use cases, brand colors, display options, etc.

-Ferrari is using the Walls.io Fluid theme for their live social media feed embed.
+Ferrari uses the Walls.io Fluid theme for their live social media feed embed.
 They used a simple design to match their website, completely removing the background behind the social media posts.

 Here we see the live social media feed embedded on the Corse Clienti microsite: